 - -Tests to be taken during the "problem resolution seminars" (PRS).
 Two tests will be delivered during the course, with a duration of 30 minutes.
 They will consist on two or three problems of the same kind as the ones studied during the previous SRP or the lectures.
 Each test will count 12% of the final grading. - Grading associated to the PRS.
 Participation in the seminars and the quality of individual problem lists delivered during the PRS will be considered.
 It counts 16% of the final grade, according to the following distribution: - -Attendance and delivery of the problem set: 8%.
-In each session both assistance and the quality of the problem list are evaluated. - -Participation: 8%. - -Final Exam.
+In each session both assistance and the quality of the problem list are evaluated.

+-Participation: 8%.

+-Final Exam.
 It is a comprehensive examination on all theoretical and practical aspects seen along the course.
 It counts 60% of the final grade.
-In order to pass the course, a minimum of 4/10 in this exam is required.
+In order to pass the course, a minimum of 4 / 10 in this exam is required.
+If this minimum is not attained, the grade will the one of the exam.